aidanbae123/ThinkPad-E14-Hackintosh-gen-4-AMD/README.md

 ### Pre-install

 - Before installing, you need to create your own SMBIOS via CorpNewt's genSMBIOS.
 The plist is configued to MacBookPro16,3, so generate serials according or use a different model (NOTE: MBP16,1 and 16,4 expect a dGPU and will cause issues with the iGPU).
-- Make sure to (CMD + R) everytime you add any new files to the OC folder.
+- Make sure to (CMD + R) in propertree everytime you add any new files to the OC folder.

 ### Post-Install